jtburrows/BENG183Tutorials2022/HW4Tutorial.md

-# Tutorial
+# BENG 183 HW4 Tutorial
-Special thanks to Jingtian Zhou who wrote the original version of this homework.
+Special thanks to Jingtian Zhou who wrote the original version of this homework in 2020.
 This tutorial is written to explain methods for solving the adapted version for the 2022 course.

 ## Preparation
 To complete this homework, using Python, R, or Matlab is viable in analysis of the provided datasets, so feel free to use any of these.
 However, this tutorial will focus on using python to address the questions, specifically using Jupyter Notebooks for coding.